kidGodzilla/woodhouse/README.md

 **NOTE:** Woodhouse is currently public (to avoid paying $7/month for private repos at Docker Hub).
 So don't put anything sensitive (as an environment variable, for instance) in a plugin just yet.
 Gather up all those no-go plugins and once we have enough to justify $7/month we'll move to private repos (would also be nice to have environments private, just in case).

 #### Some plugin ideas to get the ball rolling...

-- Hear name and respond (route to cleverbot?)

 - Deploy (send to drone and then production)